stormasm/nunotes/engine-q/note0.md

 ```

 Moving forward having a really lightweight, blazing fast set of design patterns
-called parser and nu-engine that is easy to modify as the nushell language evolves is exciting.
+or crates called nu-parser and nu-engine that is easy to modify as the nushell language evolves is exciting.

 ### The Details